15 Coffee Shops to Perk Up Your Days

 We may not be spending hours on laptops in cafés right now, but we still crave that buzz.

-This charming Falls Church City café is expanding its footprint, having taken over the neighboring space at the corner of North Maple Ave. and West Broad Street.
-Co-owners Lara Berenji and Bryan Becker are aiming to open the addition in March and eventually extend their hours (Rare Bird currently closes at 2 p.m. during the week and 2:30 p.m. on weekends).
+This charming Falls Church City café recently expanded its footprint, having taken over the neighboring space at the corner of North Maple Ave. and West Broad Street.
+Co-owners Lara Berenji and Bryan Becker also extended their hours (Rare Bird is now open 6:30 a.m. – 6 p.m. on weekdays and 8 a.m. – 7 p.m. on Saturday and Sunday).
 The shop roasts its own beans inhouse and offers free shipping for local orders placed online.
-It’s also open for takeout and curbside pick-up.
-Look for the return of the honey-lavender latte this spring. //230 W. Broad St., Falls Church City
+The honey-lavender latte was a popular spring special. //230 W. Broad St., Falls Church City

 Stop by Northside in Arlington or Falls Church for a rotating menu of specialty drinks made with Counter Culture coffee beans.
 Both cafés have ample outdoor seating areas (with umbrellas), online and app-based ordering and tempting displays of housemade pastries.
 Grab an orange-cardamom latte with orange zest, vanilla, molasses and spice to ward off the last vestiges of winter’s chill.
 Prefer to drink your caffeine in tea form?
 They have matcha drinks, too. //3211 Wilson Blvd., Arlington (Clarendon) and 205 Park Ave., Falls Church City